A guide to finding and winning scholarships

 - Edit more than once.
 Make sure your work has been proofread for grammar, punctuation, and clarity.
 Cut out unnecessary words or phrases.
 Pay attention to word and character counts—some scholarships may have parameters around them.
 Make sure you’ve fully answered the prompt.

 Once you’ve completed all the requirements, it’s time to turn in your applications!
 But don’t be too hasty—there are a few things you should do before you click enter.

 - Read over your work again.
-I’m sure you read over your scholarship essay a million times up to this point, but there’s no harm in reading it over one more time.
-You might catch something that needs a quick fix or edit.
+There’s no harm in reading over your work just one more time.
+You might catch something that needs a quick fix.

 - Turn it in!
 Once you turn in your application, make sure that you receive confirmation that it has been submitted for peace of mind.
 This may mean checking your email or contacting the scholarship sponsor directly.

 Step 5: Write a personal note or thank you letter

 You thought you were done after clicking submit?
 There’s one more thing you can do to stand out—write a personal note or thank you letter.

 There are a few different reasons why you might want to write a letter—you may have interviewed for the scholarship and want to thank the interviewer, you may have won it, or you may want to write one just because.

 Your letter shouldn’t be a five-page essay, but it shouldn’t be something you would text your best friend either.
 Here are some key tips for writing yours:

 - Determine whether you should write a handwritten letter or send an email.
 If the scholarship sponsor is within a reasonable distance (i.e., in your community, at your school, etc.), consider writing a handwritten letter and sending it to the appropriate address or dropping it off directly.
 If they aren’t close or don’t have a physical address for you to reach, an email is totally fine.